 If you can get your hands on a brand like Purity coffee, that's great.
 However, do what you can and start simple by buying organic.
 Oftentimes you can find organic beans or ground coffee in bulk at big-box stores like Costco for a cost effective price.

-I buy whole organic dark roast beans, grind them ahead of time and store them in a sealed mason jar.
-I love my ritual I do (almost) every day of making my french pressed coffee in the morning and knowing that it is one less cause for toxins in my day.
+I buy whole organic dark roast beans, grind them ahead of time, and store them in a sealed mason jar.
+I love my ritual I do (almost) every day of making my french pressed coffee in the morning and knowing that it is one less cause for toxins.